Benjamin-Yu-Sheng-Chang/ajv-json-logic/README.md

 - Adds a `jsonLogic` keyword to validate data using JSON Logic rules
 - Adds a `conditionalRequired` keyword to make fields conditionally required based on JSON Logic rules
+- Adds a `conditionalSchema` keyword to apply a schema conditionally based on JSON Logic rules
 - Supports both CommonJS and ES modules
 - TypeScript support with type definitions